Matrescence

 Being pregnant and parenting are experiences that can fall all over the map.
 These are often times when we end up feeling so many conflicting emotions at once - happiness, exhaustion, grief, excitement, confusion, fear.
 You name it.
 I hear from a lot of women who seek therapy from me that they find they have just not been feeling like themselves, or like they have lost themselves.
 You may be experiencing this, or you may be…

-If any of this sounds like you, there is help and you are not alone
+If any of this sounds like you, I’m here to help and you are not alone

 What does therapy for your pregnancy or postpartum struggles look like?